 Entice back those missed opportunities

 It is essential that you minimize the possibility of losing sales—so why not add a little sweetener.
 If a customer attempts to click away from your page, or leaves the cart open for a significant period of time (indicating that they may have opened a new tab) provide them with a pop-up that offers a discount to continue with the purchase.
+It also can be Christmas gifts sale.
 This can be just the onus that they need to decide to buy.

 |Chester Avey has over a decade of experience in business growth management and cyber security.
 He enjoys sharing his knowledge with other like-minded professionals through his writing.
 Find out what else Chester has been up to on Twitter: @Chester15611376.|